 Living in Saudi Arabia

 Men should wear conservative clothing in public (long sleeves, no shorts).
-Hospital area and housing compounds are generally more lax with the dress code.
-It is wise to have some suits for occasions.
-Jewelry should also be worn conservatively (i.e. wedding ring and a watch is enough).
+It is wise to have some suits for special occasions and events.
+Jewellery should also be worn conservatively (i.e. wedding ring and a watch is enough).

 Can I wear jewellery?